That may seem like a tall order, but when we associate with others on this same path, it’s suddenly doable.

 As it turns out, my blog hasn’t been as fiery or volcanic after all.
 Instead, you’ll discover a variety of ideas, tips and sometimes strategies for creating the life you want.
 Some are based on lessons I’ve learned in my own experiences, and others from research, the news or experiences of others.

-In any case, my goal is the same: to encourage you to open your mind to the possibility that you can have a better and more fulfilling life.
+In any case, my goal is the same: to encourage you to open your mind to the possibility that you can have a happier and more fulfilling life.
 If you’re willing you can visualize, focus and eventually do the things that lead to what you want.

 Now I’m a widow.
 My four kids are bright and happy adults, and one of them gave me three great grandkids who are adults now as well.